jouir/restockbot/README.md

 Or get inspired by the [source code](https://github.com/MontFerret/chromium) to run it on your own.

+### Amazon (optional)

+To access the [Product Advertising API](https://webservices.amazon.com/paapi5/documentation/) and start to notify for Amazon products, you will need to have a valid [Amazon Associates](https://affiliate-program.amazon.com) account in the [Marketplace](https://github.com/spiegel-im-spiegel/pa-api/blob/v0.9.0/marketplace.go#L36) of your choice.
+You will then be able to retreive your **partner tag**, and the **Marketplace name** obviously.

+Once your account has been validated, you can request access to the Product Advertising API (PA API) to retreive your **access key** and your **secret key**.

+Ensure you follow the **terms of services** before subscribing to the Amazon Associates program and use the PA API.

 ### Twitter (optional)

 Follow [this procedure](https://github.com/jouir/twitter-login) to generate all the required settings: